 Barriers and Liners

-A synthetic liner system (e.g., geosynthetic membrane or or geosynthetic clay liner) is generally required to prevent downward migration of contaminants into the underlying and surrounding environment.
-The synthetic liner system should be approved by a Professional Engineer licensed to practice in the Northwest Territories.
+A liner system (e.g., geosynthetic membrane or, clay liner) is generally required to prevent downward migration of contaminants into the underlying and surrounding environment.
+The liner system should be approved by a Professional Engineer licensed to practice in the Northwest Territories.

-The synthetic liner system should be resistant to deterioration by sunlight and petroleum hydrocarbon compounds, should be properly temperature rated for the north, and should be manufactured and installed to avoid puncture or tearing from soil spreading and tilling operations.
-The synthetic liner system should have a hydraulic conductivity of less than 1 x 10-7 cm/s (FCSAP, 2013).
+The liner system should be resistant to deterioration by sunlight and petroleum hydrocarbon compounds, should be properly temperature rated for the north, and should be manufactured and installed to avoid puncture or tearing from soil spreading and tilling operations.
+The liner system should have a hydraulic conductivity of less than 1 x 10-7 cm/s (FCSAP, 2013).

 An indicator layer (such as snow fencing or other highly visible material) should be installed on top of the completed liner system.
 The purpose of this indicator layer is to assist operators with identifying when equipment has excavated too deep into the base of the HCSTF and is in danger of damaging the liner.

-In some instances, a HCSTF may be base lined with non-synthetic materials that provide a sufficiently protective barrier with appropriate hydraulic conductivity, as recommended by a qualified professional.
+In some instances, a HCSTF may be base lined with non-synthetic materials that provide a sufficiently protective barrier with appropriate hydraulic conductivity, as recommended by a Qualified Professional.

 Surface Water Management Structure Design

-Treatment cells should contain surface water run-off (and, if present, contaminated sediment) within the treatment area.
-The design should make provisions to contain internal storm water run-off and freshet to prevent seepage through the berm into the surrounding environment.
-The HCSTF should be graded towards a connected surface water management pond to collect and contain surface water run-off.
-The surface water management pond should also be lined with a geosynthetic liner system.
-The retention pond should be capable of accommodating run-off volumes as a result of a 24-hour, 10-year frequency storm with additional capacity for regional spring freshet, or as recommended by a qualified professional.
-See Table 4.2 for surface water management pond sizing requirements.
-Facility specific considerations may influence selection of an appropriate minimum run-off design volume, and alternative volumes may be recommended by a qualified professional.
+Soil treatment cells should contain surface water run-off (and, if present, contaminated sediment) within the treatment area.
+The design should make provisions to contain internal rain water run-off and freshet to prevent seepage through the berm into the surrounding environment.
+The HCSTF should be graded towards a connected surface water management system to collect and contain surface water run-off.
+The surface water management system should be capable of accommodating run-off volumes as a result of a 24-hour, 10-year frequency storm with additional capacity for regional spring freshet, or as recommended by a Qualified Professional.
+See Table 4.2 for surface water management system sizing requirements.
+Facility specific considerations may influence selection of an appropriate minimum run-off design volume, and alternative volumes may be recommended by a Qualified Professional.

-Alternative surface water management systems, such as holding tanks, could be considered for approval provided that they meet the surface water management requirements identified in Table 4.2.
-Proponents should submit a detailed design and operation plan describing the proposed alternative surface water management system.

 Qualifications for Design Contractors

-Prior to construction, final design drawings stamped and signed by a Professional Engineer should be submitted to the applicable regulator for approval.
-The construction of a HCSTF should be completed by a qualified contractor with the support of a Professional Engineer.
+Prior to construction, final design drawings stamped and signed by a Professional Engineer licensed to practice in the Northwest Territories should be submitted to the applicable regulator for approval.
+The construction of a HCSTF should be completed by a qualified contractor with the support of a Professional Engineer licensed to practice in the Northwest Territories.
 Engineered structures should be constructed and maintained in accordance with the stamped engineered design and recommendations of the Professional Engineer responsible including, but not limited to, recommendations regarding field supervision and inspection requirements.
 Construction records of materials should be maintained and readily available upon request.
 An as-built report should be submitted to the applicable regulator, including record drawings, documentation of field decisions that deviate from the final detailed design and any data used to support these decisions.

 Site Security

 To limit public and wildlife access to the site, fencing (or other appropriate barriers) should be installed around the perimeter of the site with a lockable access gate, most notably for HCSTFs within or in close proximity to municipalities.
 Signage should be posted at the entrance to the site which identifies the responsible authority, states that a potential hazard is present (e.g. petroleum hydrocarbon contaminated soil), and states that trespassing is prohibited.
+Consideration of local languages should be made when developing signage.

 Operation and Maintenance